 - the filing of documents relating to European patents in Belgium (Belgian national phase);

 - the filing of a notification of an entry in the Patent Register (assignment, change of address, license, pledge, etc.) and filing of documents produced after filing a change request;

-- the filing of an application for a supplementary protection certificate for medicinal products;
+- the filing of an application for a supplementary protection certificate (SPC) for medicinal products;

-- the filing of an application for a supplementary protection certificate for plant protection products;
+- the filing of an application for a SPC for plant protection products;

 - the filing of a request for a pediatric extension in connection with an existing SPC application or SPC for medicinal products;